-Available to faculty, staff, and students, this powerful survey tool lets you create, distribute and track surveys that can be as simple or as complex as needed to meet your needs.
+Available to faculty, staff, and students, this powerful survey tool lets you create, distribute and track simple or complex surveys.

 Follow along with these step-by-step guides for all you need to know about creating, sharing, and viewing survey data from Qualtrics.

 Review some of these sample surveys being used at PNW.
-If any of these surveys are a good fit for your needs, contact us.
+If any of these surveys are a good fit for your needs, email firstname.lastname@example.org.
 We can meet and give you a copy of the survey which for you to edit and re-purpose.

 - For a detailed list of question validation options, including how to specify maximum word length in text entry questions and how to include email validation, visit the Qualtrics support page.